-Tilton's 60-34xx Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted either to the front of the gearbox or adapted to the bellhousing, depending on your application's design.
+Tilton's 60-84xx Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted to the gearbox or bellhousing with an adapter plate.
 This hydraulic bearing assembly uses a radius-faced bearing with a 54mm contact diameter that is intended to work with Tilton 8.5" clutches and some non-Tilton 4.5" - 7.25" clutches.